solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Whiteboard design session/WDS trainer guide - Predictive Maintenance for Remote Field Devices.md

 1. Is device data encrypted both in transit and at rest?

 2. Can Fabrikam use standard certificates for device authentication?
 How do Fabrikam's administrators approve new devices that attempt to connect to the cloud?

+    Yes, Fabrikam can use industry-standard X.509 CA certificates for device authentication.
+However, simply using the X.509 CA certificate alone does not ensure absolute security of the devices.
+As with any digital certificate, its public information is susceptible to eavesdropping.
+An eavesdropper can intercept the certificate and try to use it as its own, attempting to register their unauthorized device with IoT Central.
+The IoT Hub portion of the IoT Central architecture combats eavesdropping through a [proof-of-possession (PoP) flow](https://tools.ietf.org/html/rfc5280#section-3.1), by generating a random number to be signed by Fabrikam, using its private key.
+This proof-of-possession challenge is part of the X.509 CA registration process when a new device is added.
+Because of this, Fabrikam must make sure the private keys are protected from outsiders who can use them to pass the proof-of-possession challenge.
+The best way to protect the keys is to use Hardware Secure Modules (HSM)-based silicon chips in their IoT devices, which are capable of internally generating and protecting private keys.
+When HSM is used in this fashion, the private keys never see the light of day, securing them from potentially devastating leaks.

 3. What user management options are available for the dashboards?
 What roles are defined?